-James Brindley School is a specialist academy which aims to provide a high quality education in a safe, supportive and aspirational environment for all children and young people unable to attend mainstream school because of health related or special educational needs.
+James Brindley Academy is a specialist academy which aims to provide a high quality education in a safe, supportive and aspirational environment for all children and young people unable to attend mainstream school because of health related or special educational needs.

 We provide education for children and young people aged 2 – 19 who are in hospital or unable to attend mainstream school due to their medical conditions or special educational needs.

 James Brindley Academy delivers education across 11 sites including teaching centres and hospitals throughout Birmingham.

 Literary Quote of the Week https://t.co/I0Ao1dKheU11:51 AM - 17 Sep 2021